antonyorton/PileResponse.jl/docs/src/tutorial.md

 ### Pile capacity
 The pile capacity is calculated as the load at which the allowable pile head settlement is reached.

-Specify the allowable pile head settlement (metres)
+We specify the allowable pile head settlement (metres).

 ````@example tutorial
 allowable_pile_head_settlement_m = 0.06;
 nothing #hide
 ````

-Then calculate the pile capacity
+Then calculate the pile capacity.

 ````@example tutorial
 pile_capacity_MN = pile_head_loads[argmin(abs.(displacement .- allowable_pile_head_settlement_m))];